Eileen Daly

-Eileen Mary Theresa Daly (born 1 June 1963) is a British actress, director, producer, singer, songwriter, model and former pornography actress.
-She is best known as a contemporary scream queen, having starred in numerous cult horror films.
+Eileen Mary Theresa Daly (born 1 June 1963) is a British born actress, director, producer, presenter, singer, songwriter, model and retired pornography actress.
+She is best known as a contemporary scream queen, having starred in numerous cult horror films including; Cradle of Fear, Pervirella, Razor Blade Smile and Witchcraft X: Mistress of the Craft.
+Her most famous role was as Lilith Silver in the critically acclaimed cult classic, Razor Blade Smile.

 Early life

 Daly was born in Dulwich, London, to Mary (née Daly) and James Barnes.
-Her parents divorced when she was three, she took her mother's surname.
-She is the granddaughter of boxer Nipper Pat Daly, she grew up in Hampton Hill, Richmond upon Thames, with her mother and her younger brother Dominic.
+Her parents divorced when she was three, with her taking her mother's surname.
+Her father was a gangster and was murdered shortly after the divorce from Daly's mother.
+She is the granddaughter of boxer Nipper Pat Daly. she grew up in Hampton Hill, Richmond upon Thames, with her mother and her younger brother Dominique.

-She briefly attended drama school before dropping out to pursue private acting lessons instead.
-She left home at a young age and began modelling to earn her living, one of her first magazines appearances was in 1979 with future pornstar Ben Dover.
+She briefly attended drama school before dropping out to pursue private acting lessons instead, being trained by British actress, Fenella Fielding.
+She left home at a young age and began modelling to earn her living, one of her first magazines appearances was in 1979, with future pornstar Ben Dover.